-Most people have no real idea on what to look for in mattress designs as many tend to judge mattresses through cost, size, how it bounces and how they feel.
+Most people have no real idea on what to look for in mattress designs as many tend to judge mattresses through cost, size, how it bounces, and how they feel.
 Consumers mostly tend to nod and agree with the sales representative droning on in the background while they test the mattress comfort level with their backs.

-Memory foam is known for its body-contouring properties as it seems to remember the contours of the person it comes in contact with but maintains a certain firmness that supports the body and relieves some pressure.
+Memory foam is known for its body-contouring properties as it seems to remember the contours of the person it comes in contact with but maintains an absolute firmness that supports the body and relieves some pressure.
 Memory foam mattresses are now available in various styles and constructions.

-Despite advances in technology, this type of bed has never gone out of style and is still preferred by many due to its flexibility, comfort and level of cooling not present in other types of beds.
+Despite advances in technology, this type of bed has never gone out of style and is still preferred by many due to its flexibility, comfort, and level of cooling not present in other types of beds.

 It’s known for its comfortable texture that promotes pressure relief.
 Latex is also a surprisingly organic material made from the milked sap of rubber trees.
 Latex mattresses are often built as layers with varying degrees of firmness.

-This is the mattress type for people who want the contouring of memory foam, the comfort of latex and the cooling, durability and bounce of innerspring.
+This is the mattress type for people who want the contouring of memory foam, the comfort of latex, and the cooling, durability, and bounce of innerspring.